-We all hate to be bored.
+We all hate to be bored, even though evidence suggests it can do wonders for your creativity.
 We live in the era of FOMO and are constantly looking for ways to keep life exciting.
 But a lot of the time, we mistake doing nothing for boredom, when truly being bored is actually so much more than that.
-“Boredom most often results from repetition, routine, and laziness,” says psychologist Vivian Diller.
+According to one perspective, “Boredom most often results from repetition, routine, and laziness,” says psychologist Vivian Diller, Ph.D.
 “So any activity that adds novelty and stimulation alleviates boredom.”

-“People aren’t struggling with a lack of things to do, but rather too much of things that don’t bring much satisfaction or joy," says Lindsay Henderson, PsyD, a psychologist who treats patients via telehealth app LiveHealth Online.
+On that note, boredom might be an indicator to seek activities that bring more positive stimulation.
+“People aren’t struggling with a lack of things to do, but rather too much of things that don’t bring much satisfaction or joy," says Lindsay Henderson, Psy.D., a psychologist who treats patients via telehealth app LiveHealth Online.
 It’s “why finding something that brings you happiness is important to all of our lives,” she says.

-We are all different; what may be engaging to one person isn’t going to be the same for the next.
-Henderson says to make a list of things that will personally engage you and complement your lifestyle.
+The thing is, we're are all different; what may be engaging to one person isn’t going to be the same for the next.
+To find the best activity for you, Henderson says to make a list of things that will personally engage you and complement your lifestyle.
 “For example, if your work keeps you isolated or sedentary, try being social and active,” she says.
 “Alternatively, if you interact with others throughout most of the day, try something a bit more solitary, like painting.”

 In other words, we should look for activities that do more than just get us out of bed or to pass the time; we need activities that really change up our routine and stimulate the brain.
 That is the true key to finding something that will make us happy.
 “This is basic Psychology 101: Activities that meet our needs and desires lead to satisfaction and happiness,” says Diller.
 “If we ignore this basic desire for stimulation, we tend to feel less alive and happy.”
-Both Diller and Henderson have given us basic thought starters on things to do that will not only keep us from being bored but lift up our mood, as well.
+That said, Diller and Henderson share some basic thought starters on things to do that you might find will shake up your usual routine and boost our mood in the process.

 - Take a walk.